 The denominator of that number is a 1 followed by 70 zeroes, or 10 duovigintillion.
 (Hover your cursor over that word to see it written out.)
 If you like thinking about large numbers, go here, then don't forget to come back.

 If you think that betting your "birthday numbers," whatever they are, on your birthday will confer some special luck on you, you're making the mistake of assuming that those little balls of styrofoam somehow care about you.
 They don't.
 They don't even know it's your birthday.
 In fact, on any given day it's the birthday of well over 16 million people, so what makes you special?
+And tomorrow it will be another 16 million people's birthdays.
 As I say, those balls are styrofoam, they're petroleum popcorn, and their movements are entirely at the whim of the wind, not whatever day happens to be your birthday.

 If you think that betting the same number over and over again in the hope that "it has to come up sooner or later" is a smart idea, you're forgetting that even the very brightest and most experienced of styrofoam balls can't remember what numbers have hit in the past.
 (This is one version of what's called the "gambler's fallacy.")